 The demon guardians

-6 pair of them who is guarding against evil spirits.
+6 pair of them who are guarding against evil spirits.
 This demons status were created in King Rama III.
 The character in Rammakian story the most important literature in the reign of King Rama I.

 The statue of Cheewok Komaraphat